 - Show after X page views: If set to Yes, set the number of page views before popup is triggered.

 - Show after X sessions: If set to Yes, set the number of user sessions before popup is triggered (a session starts when the user visits the website and ends when the user closes the browser).

-- Show up to X times (per session): Max times the popup will be displayed.
+- Show up to X times: Max times the popup will be displayed.
 If Count is set to On Open, this will only allow the popup to open as many times as the number set.
 If Count is set to On Close, the popup will only open until the user has closed it for the Xth time, after which it will not open again.
+This setting is set in the Local Storage and will remain there until deleted.

 - When arriving from specific URL: If set to Yes, Show or Hide the popup if a user arrives from a specific URL (enter the specific URL).
 Regex is an option for advanced users to set advanced rules for matching URL patterns.